 This is also an important factor to keep in mind when trying to sell your house.
 Don't allow a mirror to become a distraction or deterrent to potential home buyers!

-3. Avoid Hanging a Mirror Above the Fireplace
+3. Avoid Hanging a Mirror Above tall Fireplaces

-Mounting a mirror above your fireplace is not a good idea because the point of the mirror is lost completely.
+If your fireplace is taller than 170CM then mounting a mirror above is not a good idea because the point of the mirror is lost completely.
 Generally, the mirror is hung too high, which then reflects awkward parts of the room, such as the ceiling.
 Let's be honest -- no one wants to stare at your ceiling!

-Instead, opt for a colourful art piece or decorate the fire mantel with personalized bits and bobs.
+Instead, if your fireplace is taller than 170CM, opt for a colourful art piece or decorate the fire mantel with personalized bits and bobs.
 Remember to hang mirrors at eye-level so that they reflect the most beautiful or meaningful parts of a room.

 4. Not All Full-Length Mirrors Should be Hung